It should be working in a week…!

 Hello.
-I’m a faculty member in the Department of Astrophysical and Planetary Sciences of the University of Colorado, and Director of the newly remodeled Fiske Planetarium, the most advanced planetarium in the U.S. and the largest between Chicago and the Pacific coast.
+I’m a faculty member in the Department of Astrophysical and Planetary Sciences of the University of Colorado, and Former Director of the newly remodeled Fiske Planetarium, the most advanced planetarium in the U.S. and the largest between Chicago and the Pacific coast.

 I teach ASTR3800, “Astronomical Data Analysis and Computer Programming,” ASTR1020, “Introductory Astronomy – Stars and Galaxies,” ASTR1010, “Introductory Astronomy – The Solar System,” as well as sometimes a seminar on “Excellence in Teaching.”
 The latter is similar to the workshops I presented nationally as Education Coordinator of the American Astronomical Society.
 Many people have requested my materials for Teaching Scientific Thinking Using Pseudoscience.
 These are designed for use in any introductory college or high school science class, fun to use, and successful.

 My prior research included discovery of sunspot cycles and the rotation of solar-type stars, and the measurement of the elements in the oldest stars, testing theories of primordial nucleosynthesis in the Big Bang.

 My current research is in the area of teaching physics and astronomy, especially to non-science majors.
 I often work with the CU Physics Education Research Group, one of the most successful research programs in the nation studying university-level science teaching.
 Here are some of our results on the effect that cell phone and laptop use has on student grades, and the latest cell phone results (2013).